isabella232/kendo-react-animation/docs/slide/api.md

 Specifies whether to animate the leaving (showing) element.

-## Wire Life-cycle hooks
+## Wire Life-Cycle Hooks

 ### componentWillSlideIn

-Called when a component is added to an existing Slide component and the animation hasn't started yet.
+Called when a component is added to an existing Slide component and the animation has not started yet.

 ### componentDidSlideIn

 Called when a component is added to an existing Slide component and the animation is finished.

-## Class Name Decoration
+## Decorate Class Names

 #### className `String`

-Specifies CSS class name(s), set to the animation component
+Specifies CSS class names, set to the animation component.

 #### componentChildClassName `String`

-Specifies CSS class name(s), set to each of the animated children components
+Specifies CSS class names, set to each of the animated children components.